SimplifyDIY Logo

 As a house-owner you have a responsibility to yourself and the residents in your home to ensure that your gas fittings and appliances are safe.

-• It is very important that gas appliances are installed and regularly checked for safety by a CORGI Registered Gas Installer.
-CORGI recommends that you arrange safety checks on an annual basis.
+• It is very important that gas appliances are installed and regularly checked for safety by a Gas Safe Registered installer.
+The Gas Safety Register recommends that you arrange safety checks on an annual basis.

-When contacting a gas installer to carry out your annual check or install a gas appliance for you, you must always use a CORGI Registered Installer.
+When contacting a gas installer to carry out your annual check or install a gas appliance for you, you must always use a Gas Safe Registered installer.
 This is because;

-• CORGI Registered Installers have to undertake high levels of training in order to work with gas.
+• Gas Safe Registered installers have to undertake high levels of training in order to work with gas.

 • Non-registered installers are breaking the law.